AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-nonETP-ALL-03/README.md

 -   CopyKat

 The renv.lock file contains all packages and version information.
-All python libraries are installed in the conda environment `openscpca`, and the python codes are executed in the same environment by running them in R via `reticulate`.
+All python libraries are installed in the conda environment `openscpca-cell-type-nonETP-ALL-03`, and the python codes are executed in the same environment by running them in R via `reticulate`.
 To create and activate this environment from `.yml` file use:

 ```
-conda env create -f environment.yml --name openscpca
-conda activate openscpca
+conda-lock install --name openscpca-cell-type-nonETP-ALL-03 conda-lock.yml
 ```

 ## Computational resources